Jan/Feb 2018 Closure Period

-Please note we will be closed to personal callers from Sunday 4 June to Monday 25 September while we undergo major construction works.
-Tickets can be booked by phone during normal opening hours, or online 24-hours a day
+The box office is currently closed to personal callers during office hours while we undergo continuing construction works.
+Tickets can be booked by phone during office hours (Mon-Fri, 9am-6pm), or online 24-hours a day.

 St George’s Bristol is located in Bristol’s West End, just off Park Street.
 The building is a former 19th church building situated on the side of a Brandon Hill.
 Access is via Great George Street (Box Office entrance), or Charlotte Street (top entrance, dedicated disabled access).

 Park Street and the adjoining Queens Road and Triangle areas offer a thriving commercial environment near to the University, with an eclectic mix of fashion shops, cafes and restaurants.

 On-street parking is metered (Mon-Sat £2.50 after 6pm, Sun no charge).
 The nearest car parks are located on Trenchard Street*, Berkeley Place*, College Street*, Frog Lane* and Millennium Square. (*Sun £1.60 any period.)

 Visit travelwest.info/drive to view live road information for trunk roads and motorways in the Bristol area.